Bogzx/Caesar-Cypher-Decryptor/README.md

 * **Chi-squared Distance ($ \chi^2 $):** A statistical test that measures how well the observed frequencies (from the potentially decrypted text) fit the expected frequencies (from `distribution.txt`).
 Lower values indicate a better fit.
 * **Euclidean Distance:** The straight-line distance between the two frequency vectors in 26-dimensional space.
 Lower values mean the distributions are more similar.
 * **Cosine Distance:** Calculates the cosine of the angle between the two frequency vectors.
 Cosine similarity is 1 if vectors are identical, 0 if orthogonal.
 Cosine distance is `1 - Cosine Similarity`.
 Lower distance values indicate more similarity.

-## 💡 Future Enhancements

-* Option to save encrypted/decrypted text to a file.
-* Support for other simple substitution ciphers (e.g., affine cipher).
-* Analysis of n-grams (digrams, trigrams) for more robust cryptanalysis.
-* Automatic language detection based on frequency profiles.
-* Graphical User Interface (GUI).

----

 Enjoy using the Caesar Cipher tool!